 You can help protect your Frenchie from tooth and gum disease by implementing a few veterinarian suggestions.
 Dogs, just like yourself, may benefit from getting their teeth brushed once per day.

 Cleaning their teeth and gums helps to reduce the build-up of plaque and bacteria.
-It’s actually quite easy to teach your Frenchie to get used to their teeth being brushed.
+It’s quite easy to teach your Frenchie to get used to their teeth being brushed.

-Renal Disease Causes Bad Breath
+Can Renal Disease Causes Bad Breath In Dogs?

 Acute renal failure is always abrupt and develops quickly, while chronic kidney disease is much slower to present.
 Acute renal failure may be down to injury or poor blood flow to the kidney.